-Specific homecoming traditions depend on where you live (and your teenager’s preferences), but in general, there’s the football game during the day and then a school dance during the evening.
+Specific homecoming traditions depend on where you live, but in general, there’s the football game during the day and then a school dance in the evening.
 Teenagers often also go out to dinner—at a restaurant or at a friend’s house—before the homecoming dance.
-Many teenagers also go to after parties.
+Many teenagers go to after parties.

-Where will you go to dinner?
-How are you getting to the homecoming dance?
-Where will you be after the dance?
-Who will be there?
 Will adults be present?
-Ask your teenager to provide details on where he will be and when and to call or text if those plans change.
+Ask your teenager to provide details on where they will be, and when, and to call or text if those plans change.
 Also talk about whether or not your teenager’s curfew should be extended for the evening.

 What about drinking?

-Like prom, homecoming is an event that many teenagers believe should include alcohol.
+Like prom, the homecoming dance and the football game are events that many teenagers believe should include alcohol.
 It’s helpful for parents to be realistic about the fact that older teenagers especially may be in situations during homecoming where alcohol is present.
 While parents should stress that they’d rather their teenager didn’t drink, they should also have a realistic (and helpful) conversation about alcohol.
-Set up some non-negotiable rules with your older teenager, including:
+Set up some non-negotiable rules for homecoming safety, including:

 - No drinking and driving.
-Provide your teenager with options if she’s not able to drive (or her ride has been drinking).
+Provide your teenager with options if they’re not able to drive (or their ride has been drinking).
 This can include a no-questions-asked ride home or encouraging your teenager to use Uber or Lyft.

 - No binge drinking.
 Binge drinking (drinking a lot in a short period of time) is dangerous.
 Not only does it lead to terrible decision-making (like drinking and driving), it can also lead to death (from alcohol poisoning).
 Talk to teenagers about moderation.

 - Different rules for younger teenagers.
-The younger the teenager, the more proactive parents should be about keeping a teenager away from alcohol (setting a curfew, asking whether an adult will be present at dinner or an after party, calling to make sure, etc.).
+The younger the teenager, the more proactive parents should be about keeping a teenager away from alcohol (setting a curfew, asking whether an adult will be present at dinner or at an after party, calling to make sure, etc.).
 That’s because the research is clear that the younger the teenager, the more harmful alcohol is to the developing brain.

-What if my teenager doesn’t have a date or doesn’t want to go?
+What if my teenager doesn’t have a date or doesn’t want to go to the homecoming dance?